 Dr. Charles Douglas Keeley was born on the 11th of February, 1916 in Mersea Township, Ontario.
 His parents were Bruce Keeley and the former Vera Ann Atkinson.
-He had an older brother Clair and a younger brother Donald.
+He had an older brother named Clair and a younger brother named Donald.
 According to the 1921 census, the Keeley family resided at 1029 Howard Ave., in Windsor.

 Dr. and Mrs. Keeley had two daughters; Stephanie Elizabeth and Lesley Patricia.

 Dr. Keeley joined the Canadian Navy as a Surgeon Lieutenant, serving from 1942 to 1946.
 He was assigned to the destroyer, H.M.C.S.
 Saskatchewan, which patrolled the North Atlantic during WWII.
 His service also included instructing anatomy on the Military Base at Comox, B.C. and on Vancouver Island.